 Unfortunately, almost half of the 1,000 industry professionals surveyed (45.8%) believe the businesses they work for do not communicate the benefits of automation to staff, particularly to those on the frontline of production.
-It’s therefore no surprise that 52% admit there is resistance from employees when implementing new automated processes.
+It is, therefore, no surprise that 52% admit there is resistance from employees when implementing new automated processes.

 Steve Barraclough, CEO of the CIEHF, said: “This presents a real opportunity to businesses and manufacturers that are embracing change.
 It’s essential to keep people at the heart of new technology and to ‘on-board’ staff at the earliest opportunity.
-Human factors plays a significant role in the on-boarding process and is essential to ensuring employees are not resistant to change.”
+Human factors play a significant role in the on-boarding process and are essential to ensuring employees are not resistant to change.”

 Has your business adopted any robots in the workplace?
 Keep your manufacturing insurance as up-to-date as your machinery with Finch Group’s specialist manufacturing insurance service.